ryanallen/words-of-my-perfect-teacher/README.md

 *<p id="guru-rinpoche">Guru Rinpoche</p>*
 Also known as Padmasambhava, the Lotus-born, he is the "Second Buddha" who established Buddhism in Tibet.
 He is shown here in the form known as "Prevailing Over Appearances and Existence" (Nangsi Zilnon), the name meaning that, as he understands the nature of everything that appears, he is naturally the master of all situations.

+*<p id="longchenpa">Longchenpa (1308-1363)</p>*
+The most brilliant teacher of the Nyingma lineage.
+Longchen Rabjampa gathered together the Heart-essence teachings of Padmasambhava, Vimalamitra and Yeshe Tsogyol. he transmitted all these teachings to Jigme Lingpa in a series of visions as the Heart-essence of the Vast Expanse.

 ---

 <h1 id="title" align="center">KUNZAN LAMA'I SHELUNG